KyleBanks/dockerstats/README.md

 ```
 Monitor repeatedly retrieves the current stats for each running Docker
 container, and sends them through the channel provided.

+Each StatsResult sent through the channel contains either an `error` or a
+`Stats` slice equal in length to the number of running Docker containers.

 #### type MemoryStats